 Singhara, also known as water chestnut, is a tuber vegetable found in Southeast Asia, China, Africa, and many other islands of India and the Pacific oceans.
-They have an uneven shape and are harvested when they turn into a blackish-brown colour.
+They have an uneven shape and are harvested when they turn into a blackish-brown color.
 This low-calorie and energy-rich vegetable is packed with antioxidants that are very beneficial for the body.

-Singhara Benefits
+List Of Singhara Benefits For Health

 1. Low in Calories

 This extraordinary vegetable is surprisingly low in calories; as low as 97 calories for 100g of raw water chestnuts.
-Despite this low-calorie profile, singhara is rich in nutrients like protein, carbohydrates, fibre, potassium, magnesium, vitamin B6, and riboflavin.
+Despite this low-calorie profile, singhara is rich in nutrients like protein, carbohydrates, fiber, potassium, magnesium, vitamin B6, and riboflavin.

 In addition to this water chestnut is an excellent source of antioxidants.
-Antioxidants are compounds that neutralise the free radicals in the body.
+Antioxidants are compounds that neutralize the free radicals in the body.
 Free radicals in the body contribute to the development of cancer in the body if not kept in check.

 2. Singhara Prevents Cancer